Baqend/guide/src/index.md

   .resultList(...)
 ```

-Note: DB.user.me referres to the currently logged in User instance, read more about Users and the
+Note: `DB.user.me` refers to the currently logged-in User instance.
+To learn more about users and the
-login process in the [User, Roles and Permission](#user-roles-and-permissions) chapter.
+login process see the [User, Roles and Permission](#user-roles-and-permissions) chapter.

-## Sort
+## Sorting

 It is possible to sort the query result for one or more attributes.
 The query builder can be used to set after which
 attributes the result shall be sorted.
 Let's sort our query results by name: